tldr-pages/tldr/COMMUNITY-ROLES.md

    Thanks for all your work so far!
    ```

-2. Once they acknowledge the message,
+2. Once they acknowledge the message, and if they accept the invitation,
    go to https://github.com/tldr-pages/tldr/settings/collaboration
    and add them to the repository as collaborator with write permissions.